The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Silver Creek Pathway

 This is a DNR pathway open to hiking, skiing and snowshoeing.
+Access for canoes at south end, and boats on trailers at the north end.
 There are also campsites at both ends of the loop, which is located on the Pine River within the Pere Marquette State Forest north of Luther.
+Note that there is an ORV trail very close to the river as well, sharing some portions with the foot path.
+This can be heavily used on summer weekends.
+Hikers should be careful on the road portions.

-Silver Creek Campground- at least 8 camping sites, picnic tables, fire rings
+Silver Creek Campground- 19 camping sites, picnic tables, fire rings

-Boat Launch- carry in access only to Pine River at Lincoln Bridge and at Silver Creek
+Boat Launch- carry in access only to Pine River at Silver Creek (south).
+There is a boat ramp at Lincoln Bridge (north).

 Most people take out here and do not go further downstream than Lincoln Bridge until Peterson Bridge.